CharalambosIoannou/BranchOptimisation/docs/source/index.rst

 Some of the submodels that comprise the model are:

-Navigate to the :doc:`usage` section for further information about the dashboard and the different sections of the application.
+Choose an option from the Contents below for further information about the dashboard and the different sections of the application.